Richard William Davis: Identification and investigation

 In 2018, genetic genealogy helped with the identification of the Golden State Killer, bringing more attention to the method as a means for solving cold cases.
-As DNA had been preserved in the McGuinness case, the Missoula County Sheriff's Office, BODE Technology and the FBI contacted Othram to develop a genetic profile of the suspected perpetrator.
-On October 26, 2020, the killer was officially identified as Richard William Davis, who had passed away from natural causes at his home in Cabot, Arkansas on August 24, 2012.
+As DNA had been preserved in the McGuinness case, the Missoula County Sheriff's Office, BODE Technology, and the FBI contacted Othram to develop a genetic profile of the suspected perpetrator.
+On October 26, 2020, the killer was officially identified as Richard William Davis, who had died from natural causes at his home in Cabot, Arkansas, on August 24, 2012.

 At the time of the crime, Davis was 32.
 It is believed he was just passing through the state.
-Shortly after this announcement, he was additionally identified as the prime suspect in an attempted abduction of an 8-year-old girl from Bath, New York in 1973.
+Shortly after this announcement, he was additionally identified as the prime suspect in an attempted abduction of an 8-year-old girl from Bath, New York, in 1973.

 Davis, a native of Galeton, Pennsylvania, was born on November 7, 1941.
-He had never been suspected or convicted of any violent crime throughout his lifetime, and at the time of his death he was a born-again Christian who lived with his wife at their rural home in Cabot, Arkansas.
+He had never been suspected or convicted of any violent crime throughout his lifetime, and at the time of his death, he was a born-again Christian who lived with his wife at their rural home in Cabot, Arkansas.
 He lived in Pennsylvania in the early 1960s before moving to several cities in South Dakota during the end of the decade.
 After living in Bath, New York, for some time, he moved to North Little Rock until the 1980s, whereupon he moved to Cabot.
 Until his death, he was a volunteer for the Big Brothers Big Sisters of America program.

-Davis held various jobs and traveled around the country, including the states of Alaska, Colorado, Florida, Illinois, Mississippi, Montana, North Dakota, Ohio, Oklahoma, Oregon, Washington and Wyoming.
-Due to this, the FBI suspect that he is possibly responsible for further murders and assaults committed across the country, and are looking for information that could possibly link him to such cases.
+Davis held various jobs and traveled around the country, including the states of Alaska, Colorado, Florida, Illinois, Mississippi, Montana, North Dakota, Ohio, Oklahoma, Oregon, Washington, and Wyoming.
+Due to this, the FBI suspects that he is possibly responsible for further murders and assaults committed across the country, and is looking for information that could possibly link him to such cases.